-Strategy 4.1.b: Build grassroots capacity to watchdog fossil fuel leasing through activities such as submitting effective comments, participating in administrative protests, filing appeals and legal challenges, and other means to oppose actions that fail to consider the best available science and full climate costs.
+Strategy 4.I.b: Build grassroots capacity to watchdog fossil fuel leasing through activities such as submitting effective comments, participating in administrative protests, filing appeals and legal challenges, and other means to oppose actions that fail to consider the best available science and full climate costs.

-Strategy 4.1.c: Use tools such as agency processes, legislative advocacy, direct action, and litigation to protect public lands' natural capacity for carbon storage and sequestration.
+Strategy 4.I.c: Use tools such as agency processes, legislative advocacy, direct action, and litigation to protect public lands' natural capacity for carbon storage and sequestration.

-OUTCOME 4.2: Public lands are managed to maximize the adaptation of species to the impacts of climate change on their habitat.
+OUTCOME 4.2: Effective action to support policies that maximize the adaptation of species to the impacts of climate change on their habitat, particularly on public lands